 The Hagley Museum and Library is located on the site of a gunpowder works and includes many facets of American industry from the 19th century, including a mill, workers' quarters, and the home and gardens of the du Pont family, who founded the company and many others in the area.
-The Hagley Library is open weekdays from 8:30 to 4:30, with guided tours of the Eleutherian Mills offered every half hour from 10:30 to 3:30.
+The Hagley Library is open weekdays, with guided tours of the Eleutherian Mills offered at certain times.
 The tour lasts about 50 minutes, and buses leave from the library to bring guests to the other sites.
-Visitors are invited to experience the Powder Yards at their own pace, with demonstrations offered throughout the day between 10:30 and 4:30.
+Visitors are invited to experience the Powder Yards at their own pace, with demonstrations offered throughout the day.

 Holts Landing is a peaceful, beautiful, hidden gem of Delaware's park system.
 Within its bounds are beaches, grassy fields, and forests, with abundant wildlife.
 Holts Landing State Park is a perfect destination for those interested in surf fishing or crabbing, as it is home a pier built specifically for the purpose.
 Fishing, camping, hiking, cycling, and horseback riding are just some of the activities possible in Holts Landing State Park, among ponds, woods, and meadows.
 Photographers and bird watchers will delight in the variety of birds in the park, from songbirds to large birds of prey.
 Holts Landing State Park is open daily from 8am until sunset, with 24 hour boat ramp access for boaters.